How To Get Better

 Step 4: Read The Body Keeps the Score.
 Keep tabs on any segments that stand out to you.
 Read it again and again as much as you can tolerate until you stop finding parts that jump out at you.

 Step 5: Journal.
 When you feel an excess of any emotion, write it down.
 Yes, physically, in a book.
 You can burn it later.
 I’m personally against that, keep it secure, in a safe or locked box.
-My first mentor told me the first thing I had to do upon waking was write 3 pages without stopping.
-I hate that man and want him dead, but not for that little ounce of wisdom.

 No one can save yourself except you, but it is almost impossible to overcome mental illness on your own, you need outside help to assist with understanding yourself.
 The hard work will be done by you, but until you know what works needs to be done, you need to see a professional.